-Light, fluffy, and incredibly tasty these pancakes 🥞 are on my list of "little things" that make me happy.
+Light, fluffy, and incredibly tasty, these goat cheese, thyme, and walnut honey pancakes are on my list of "little things" that make me happy.
 They are naturally sweetened, and gluten-free.
 I love all kinds of pancakes, they are easy to make, especially gluten-free.
 It is the first thing that I learned to bake when I stopped eating gluten.

 The Cretan pies from the town of Sfakia are one of my favorite things to eat.
 This type of pie made with a dough stuffed with soft cheese called mizithra, fried on a skillet, and topped with thyme honey, is flavorful and delicious.